 - Tight clothing, belts and armour

-- Pelvic tumour
+- A pelvic tumour

 What are the clinical features of meralgia paraesthetica?

 Meralgia paraesthetica is characterised by tingling, numbness, burning pain or rarely, intense itch (pruritus) on the outside of the thigh.
 In about one in five people, it can affect both sides.
 Symptoms can be intermittent or continuous.
-They tend to be made worse by standing and walking, and relieved by sitting.
+They tend to be made worse by standing and walking and relieved by sitting.
 When itchy, the itch is unrelieved by scratching, although the scratching and rubbing may be pleasurable.